amira-salama1/SQL_Projects-And-Visualizations/Viz/Financial Reporting/README.md

-A folder dedicated to Financial Analysis & Reporting
+A folder dedicated to Financial Analysis & Reporting using BI tools